Motivation

-I recently decided to try a new VPN (Windscribe), however, they did not have support for Arch Linux, fortunately, they offered OpenVPN, IKEv2 and WireGuard configuration files.
-I have always used OpenVPN but decided to try WireGuard, a fairly new protocol that promises to be simpler, more secure, and faster than the alternatives.
+I recently decided to try out Windscribe, although they currently don’t have an app for Arch Linux.
+They offer OpenVPN, IKEv2 and WireGuard configuration files.
+I have always used OpenVPN but this time, I wanted to try WireGuard, a fairly new protocol that promises to be simpler, more secure, and faster than the alternatives.
 All the guides I found were about setting up a home VPN server with WireGuard, however, connecting to a VPN provider is much simpler.
-I write this as a reference note in case I have to set it up again, and if I can help someone else, all the better.
+I am writting this as a reference note in case I have to set it up again, and if I can help someone else, all the better.

 Wireguard installation